hunter-teacher-cert/currdev-work-BolandTech/01_Compare.md

  #### Both curricula seem equally good, the approach in covering the topics are just different/varied for each.

  #### Would you adopt anything from the curriculum you do not teach into your class if you could?
 Why?

+ I would like to incorporate the programming environement component included with the codeHS curriculum.
+While I like the problem-based learning, I think the codeHS does a good job of incorporating some coding along with projects.